thorsten789/hurricane_cloud_prediction/1_DatasetCharacteristics/README.md

   *This dataset is part of ongoing, unpublished research.
 It is therefore not publicly accessible.*
   Access may be granted upon request.

+  A Data Sample is included in this Repo.

 - **Dataset Owner/Contact:**
   Dr. Matthias Faust

   Leibniz Institute for Tropospheric Research (TROPOS)
   *Modelling Department*
   Contact: [faust@tropos.de]